 - Deliveries will be handed off at the front entrance.

-We are very thankful for all the love and support we have received from our patients during this necessary closure.
+We are very thankful for all the love and support we continually receive from our beautiful patients.

 Erika Jordan, DMS, EMT, CHT, CHS

 Hyperbaric Director, Founder

 - Centers for Disease Control & Prevention: Reopening Guidance for Cleaning and Disinfecting Public Spaces, Workplaces, Businesses, Schools, and Homes.

 - Undersea & Hyperbaric Medical Society: Guidelines for infection control, patient treatment, and staff safety considerations related to Hyperbaric Oxygen Therapy (HBO2) in monoplace and multiplace hyperbaric chambers during the novel coronavirus disease (COVID-19) outbreak.

 - The Australian and New Zealand Hyperbaric Medicine Group (ANZHMG) & The Hyperbaric Technicians and Nurses Association (HTNA) COVID-19 Guidelines.